wavefrontHQ/docs/pages/doc/ui_charts.md

 To display data in axes and legends with IEC/Binary unit prefixes, select the **IEC/Binary Unit Prefixes** checkbox.
 A data point with value 1024 x 1024 = 1,048,576 displays as "1.000Mi", instead of "1.049M".

 Options to show the underlying raw data are not affected by the unit prefix.
-Legend displays when holding down the shift button while moving the mouse and Tabular View charts with the **Show Raw Values** option selected continue to display raw data without any prefixes.
+The legends displayed when you hold down the shift button while moving the mouse and the Tabular View charts with the **Show Raw Values** option selected display raw data without prefixes.

 ### Dynamic Units
 Dynamic units automatically adjust the scaling prefixes and units assigned to displayed data to favor clearer display.
 When enabled, dynamic units result in these changes:

-- When an axis is labeled with a unit that starts with one of the SI or IEC/Binary prefixes, the display logic first normalizes the data value with the labeled prefix before assigning a new prefix and adjusting the unit as appropriate.
+- When an axis is labeled with a unit that starts with one of the SI or IEC/Binary prefixes, the display logic
+    1. First normalizes the data value with the labeled prefix.
+    2. Then assigns a new prefix and adjusting the unit.

-  For example, if an axis is labeled "MPPS" (Mega PPS, or 1 million PPS), and the underlying data has a value of 2000, the displayed value with "Dynamic units" enabled would be "2.000B PPS", rather than "2.000k MPPS".
+  For example, if an axis is labeled `MPPS` (Mega PPS, or 1 million PPS), and the underlying data has a value of 2000, the displayed value with `Dynamic units` enabled is `2.000B PPS` and not `2.000k MPPS`.

-  Options to show the underlying raw data are not affected, so the above example displays "2000 MPPS" if, e.g., the shift key is held down while a legend is rendered.
+  Options to show the underlying raw data are not affected, so the above example displays `2000 MPPS` if, for example, you hold down the Shift key while a legend is rendered.

-- When an axis is labeled with a unit that exactly matches one of the time units, (ys, zs, as, fs, ps, ns, us, ms, s, min, hr, day, wk, mo, yr), the display logic for axes and legends automatically first normalizes the underlying data to seconds.
-Then it displays the data using units ys through s if the normalized data magnitude is < 60, or automatically scales the data using larger time unit if the magnitude is > 60, with the goal of keeping the magnitude as small as possible.
+- When an axis is labeled with a unit that exactly matches one of the time units, (ys, zs, as, fs, ps, ns, us, ms, s, min, hr, day, wk, mo, yr), the display logic for axes and legends keeps the magnitute as small as possible.
+As a result, we:
+  1. First normalize the underlying data to seconds.
+  2. Then display the data using units ys through s if the normalized data magnitude is < 60, or automatically scales the data using larger time unit if the magnitude is > 60.

-  For example, if the underlying data is 60,000 and the axis is labeled with ms (milliseconds), this results in a display of "1.000 min".
-If data is still 60,000 and the axis is labeled with "s", then the display is "16.67 hr".
-If the underlying data is again 60,000 and the axis is labeled with us (microseconds), it displays "60.00m s".
+  For example, if the underlying data is 60,000 and the axis is labeled with ms (milliseconds), this results in a display of `1.000 min`.
+If data is still 60,000 and the axis is labeled with `s`, then the display is `16.67 hr`.
+If the underlying data is again 60,000 and the axis is labeled with us (microseconds), it displays `60.00m s`.

-  Options to show the underlying raw data are not affected, so the above example displays "60000" with whatever unit label is specified when you specify raw data display.
+  Options to show the underlying raw data are not affected.
+When you specify raw data display, the example above displays `60000` with the specified unit label.

 ### Chart Unit Example